 Lakeside is home to our three courses, Lake, Ocean and Cliffs.
-Residing on rolling hills between Lake Merced and the Pacific Ocean, Lakeside provides active and vibrate golf programs for all members.
+Residing on rolling hills between Lake Merced and the Pacific Ocean, Lakeside provides active and vibrant golf programs for all members.

 Situated along the 17th and 18th fairways of the Lake Course, the tennis center provides tennis to all level players from USTA league play to member and social events, lesson programming and a comprehensive junior program.